 In addition to his therapeutic practice, Funk has published the works of Fromm (including the Erich Fromm complete edition in twelve volumes, DVA and dtv publishers 1999) as well as works on Fromm’s biography, sociopsychology and psychoanalysis.
 His own sociopsychology book publications worth mentioning include: "Ich und Wir.
 Psychoanalyse des postmodernen Menschen"/I and We.
 Psychoanalysis of the Postmodern Human (dtv publisher 2005) and "Der entgrenzte Mensch"/The Unbounded Human (Gütersloher Verlagshaus publisher 2011).

 Funk has lectured in Bremen, Reutlingen and Fulda, and has taught at the International Psychoanalytic University (IPU) in Berlin since 2013.
 Moreover, he is the administrator of Erich Fromm’s rights (www.erich-fromm.de) and has helped to shape and organise the International Erich Fromm Society (www.fromm-gesellschaft.de) since 1985.
-Together with Professor Thomas Kühn he has been Head of the Erich Fromm Study Center at the IPU since autumn 2016.
+Together with Professor Thomas Kühn he has been head of the Erich Fromm Study Center at the IPU since autumn 2016.

 Katrin Voigt is a research associate at the International Psychoanalytic University (IPU) Berlin in the field of work and organizational psychology and at the Erich Fromm Study Center.
 She is also doing her doctoral thesis on the relationship between national identity constructions and the reproduction of social inequality in Germany.
 She previously studied psychology and transcultural studies at the University of Bremen and wrote her master's thesis on the representation of fugitive women in feminist journals.
 As a student assistant, she worked in Bremen in the DFG project "Identity Constructions in Individual Biographies".
 Her research focuses on qualitative social research, social identity and subject-constructions in the context of class, gender, race and nation and transculturality.

-Sebastian Bobeth is a research assistant at the Chair of Work and Organizational Psychology and the Erich Fromm Study Center at the International Psychoanalytic University (IPU) Berlin since 2020.
+Dr. Sebastian Bobeth is a research assistant at the Chair of Work and Organizational Psychology and the Erich Fromm Study Center at the International Psychoanalytic University (IPU) Berlin since 2020.
 Before, he worked as a research assistant at the Otto-von-Guericke-University Magdeburg, Department of Environmental Psychology, from 2015 to 2019.
-The topic of his PHD thesis is „Psychologically-informed leverage points for fostering electric cars in the early diffusion stage“.
+The topic of his PHD thesis was „Psychologically-informed leverage points for fostering electric cars in the early diffusion stage“.
 He studied psychology in the bachelor‘s program (B.Sc.) at Bremen University and in the master’s program (M.Sc.) with an emphasis on environmental psychology at Otto-von-Guericke-University Magdeburg.
 His research focuses on questions within the traditions of analytical social psychology, environmental psychology, and work and organizational psychology with an application focus on sustainable mobility.